This article contains the following information about the Teahouse:

 Stanley Park Drive is a one-way road that goes around the park in a counter-clockwise direction.
 From downtown Vancouver (which is south of the park) you have to drive past Prospect Point (in the north-central part of the park) before driving south along Stanley Park Drive to get to the restaurant.

-Because of the one-way direction of Stanley Park Drive, from the restaurant to the edge of Vancouver’s downtown core (at the corner of Denman Street and West Georgia) is about 2.7 km or a 5-minute drive.
-Going the other way though, from Denman Street to the restaurant, is closer to 5 km and a 10-minute drive.
+Because of the one-way direction of Stanley Park Drive, from the restaurant to the edge of Vancouver’s downtown core (at the corner of Denman Street and West Georgia) is about 2.7 kilometres or a five-minute drive.
+Going the other way though, from Denman Street to the restaurant, is closer to five kilometres and a 10-minute drive.

 The restaurant is just above Third Beach which is one of Vancouver’s most popular and beautiful beaches.
 There is a large open grassy area in front of the restaurant.
 If you walk down the stairs from there you’ll come to the beach and the Stanley Park Seawall.